PottierLoic/VBoy/ROADMAP.md

 # Roadmap

-Rename / rework the register file, specifically the Instruction part that resolve the enums problems
+Rename / rework the register file, specifically the Instruction part that resolve the enums problems Naming is really bad and lead to missunderstandings.

 Implement the following cpu instructions that act on register data: